mstniy/computed.dart/README.md

 ## <a name='effects'></a>Effects

 Effects allow you to define computations with side effects.
-Like `.listen` and getters which convert computations to data sources (such as `.asStream`), effects ultimately trigger the computation graph.
+Like `.listen`, effects ultimately trigger the computation graph for the computations they use.
 Effects are particularly useful if you wish to define side effects depending on multiple data sources or computations:

 ```